jfkirkpatrick/skillcrush-starter-theme/README.md

 # skillcrush-starter-theme
 Repo for Skillcrush Starter Theme

-These are the files as downloaded from the Live website.
+This theme was originally downloaded from Skillcrush and modified by me.

 The repo can be moved to Localhost but certain files such as: